xfbs/euler/readme.md

 work or is too slow, but I have committed it anyways because I feel that I get get it to work or optimize it.

+### Coding Style

+For solutions in rust, the coding style enforced by `cargo fmt` is used.

 ## Setup

 To actually test out these solutions, you need to install a few things: